Advanced Guide

 Favicon.ico

-By default GoFr load it's own favicon.ico present in root directory for an application.
-To override favicon.ico user can place it's custom icon in the static directory of it's application.
+By default, GoFr load its own favicon.ico present in root directory for an application.
+To override favicon.ico user can place its custom icon in the static directory of its application.

 NOTE: The custom favicon should also be named as favicon.ico in the static directory of application.